-In this 13 March 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on concentration, obligation to engage in activism, keeping secrets from a spouse, "that's so gay", overstating character, acting silly, and more in an hour-long broadcast.
-Ari Armstrong of Free Colorado was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 13 March 2011, I answered questions on concentration, obligation to engage in activism, keeping secrets from a spouse, "that's so gay", overstating character, acting silly, and more.
+Ari Armstrong of Free Colorado was my co-host.

 Listen Now